jyggen/curl/readme.md

 ### Static Helpers

 This library was created with simplicity in mind, so in most cases you can use the static helpers in the `Curl` class.
-Every helper will return an array with two indexes: `data` and `info`. `data` will contain the response from your request and `info` anything that can normally be retrieved by `curl_getinfo()`.
+Each helper will return an array with two indexes: `data` and `info`. `data` will contain the response from your request and `info` anything that can normally be retrieved by `curl_getinfo()`.
 If multiple URLs are requested the helpers will return an array with a response array for each URL.

 #### GET